-Luis Bellot Rubio, Instituto de Astrofísica de Andalucía (IAA-CSIC), Spain Shahin Jafarzadeh, Rosseland Centre for Solar Physics, University of Oslo, Norway
+Luis Bellot Rubio, Instituto de Astrofísica de Andalucía (IAA-CSIC), Spain Shahin Jafarzadeh, Max Planck Institute for Solar System Research (MPS), Germany

 This Working Group will focus on science cases addressing magnetoconvection processes in active regions and the quiet Sun and their influence on the upper solar atmosphere, using measurements from various Solar Orbiter instruments, particularly PHI, and also coordinated observations with ground-based telescopes/near-Earth space assets.